khointn/simple_text_classification_pipeline/README.md

-# Simple Pipeline for Fine-tuning Text Classification Task
+# Simple Pipeline for Fine-tuning Text Classification Task (Draft 1)

 ## Introduction

 An end-to-end pipeline for multi-label text classification.
 This tool has 3 main functions:
 * Preprocesses your text data and fine-tune with pretrained Transformers.
 * Provides API so that you can test your model.
-* Visualization report on your text data: length distribution, wordcloud (for choosing stopwords).

 Input: